foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_profiling_mechanism/mli_profiling_mechanism.rst

 This chapter describes the mechanisms used to profile the performance of the MLI software stack.

-The purposes of profiling are threefold.
+There are three purposes of profiling.
 For each purpose, MLI is profiled at a different level/granularity:

  - Customer engagement – profiled at graph level for comparing end-to-end